5/6/2025

 Tim Breen

 Thanks, John.
-To recap, I would like to reiterate how strongly GF is committed and how uniquely GF is positioned being a trusted partner for our customers.
+To recap, I would like to reiterate how strongly GF is committed and how uniquely GF is positioned to being a trusted partner for our customers.
 Our differentiated essential chip technologies offer customers a diverse portfolio of solutions to win in the end markets that they compete in.
-Our global footprint offers customers to apply flexibility and security where they need us, both globally and locally.
-Our responsible manufacturing helps customers achieve their sustainability priorities, as indicated by recent announcements featuring our collaboration with Finian and Apple.
+Our global footprint offers customers supply flexibility and security where they need us both globally and locally.
+Our responsible manufacturing helps customers achieve their sustainability priorities, as indicated by recent announcements featuring our collaboration with Infineon and Apple.
 In conclusion, the direct and indirect impacts of trade policy and the broader economic climate that this results in still remain to be seen.
 However, our first quarter results demonstrate consistent execution and financial resilience.
 We will monitor the situation closely and take actions within our control to navigate the uncertain macro environment.
 However, our long-term growth opportunities and financial foundations remain strong.
-We will continue to leverage our unique and diversified global footprint, support customers, and meet them where they need us.
-From ADAS to AI to SATCOM to optical networking, we continue to build design with momentum across end markets that will be critical enablers to the long-term mega trends in our industry.
+We will continue to leverage our unique and diversified global footprint to support customers and meet them where they need us.
+From ADAS to AI to SATCOM to optical networking, we continue to build design with momentum across end markets that will be critical enablers to the long-term megatrends in our industry.
 For that, I want to thank our employees for their hard work and dedication to our long-term objectives.
 With that, let's open the call for Q&A. Operator?

 speaker